PavelNovikov/latentmetrics/README.md

 ### Copula Background
 - Hofert, M., Kojadinovic, I., Mächler, M., & Yan, J. (2018). *Elements of copula modeling with R*.
 Springer.

-## Available Packages
+## Related Packages for Latent Correlations

+If you are looking for alternative implementations or specialized features, you may find these packages useful:

 ### R Packages
-- [polycor](https://cran.r-project.org/web/packages/polycor/index.html) – Polychoric and Polyserial correlations
+- [polycor](https://cran.r-project.org/web/packages/polycor/index.html) – The established standard for Polychoric and Polyserial correlations in R.
-- [latentcor](https://cran.r-project.org/web/packages/latentcor/vignettes/latentcor.html) – Efficient implementations of rank-based correlations
+- [latentcor](https://cran.r-project.org/web/packages/latentcor/vignettes/latentcor.html) – Efficient implementations of rank-based correlations.

 ### Python Packages
-- [latentcor](https://pypi.org/project/latentcor/) – Efficient rank-based correlations from the authors of the R package
+- [latentcor](https://pypi.org/project/latentcor/) – High-performance Python implementation of rank-based correlation by the authors of the R package with the same name.
-- [semopy](https://pypi.org/project/semopy/) – Structural Equation Modeling (SEM) package; includes polychoric and polyserial correlations
+- [semopy](https://pypi.org/project/semopy/) – Structural Equation Modeling (SEM) package; includes polychoric and polyserial correlations.